Semi-automatic pistol: History

 After Hiram Maxim introduced his recoil-powered machine gun in 1883, several gunsmiths set out to apply the same principles to handguns, including Maxim.
 Maxim's designs for smaller firearms using his recoil-powered ideas never went into production.

 In the 1880s, other designers worked on self-loading designs.
 The Salvator Dormus was the first semi-automatic pistol followed closely by the Schönberger-Laumann 1892.

 The first model to gain any commercial success was Hugo Borchardt's C-93, which, together with the 7.65 mm Borchardt cartridge, had been designed in 1893 and made its public debut in 1894.
 Borchardt based the principle of the C-93's mechanism in large part upon Maxim's toggle-lock.
-The C-93 featured a locking mechanism modeled after the human knee, which is called Kniegelenk in German (knee joint).
+The C-93 featured a locking mechanism modeled after the human knee, which is called Kniegelenk (knee joint) in German.
 The C-93 proved mechanically reliable but was too large and bulky to receive widespread acceptance.
 Equipped with a screw-on wooden stock, the C-93 served well as a small pistol carbine.

 In 1896, Paul Mauser introduced the first model of his Mauser "Broomhandle" semi-automatic pistol, the C96.
 This was the first mass-produced and commercially successful pistol to have a large-capacity, staggered-column magazine holding 10 or 20 rounds.
 Its original cartridge was called 7.63 mm Mauser, which was more powerful but otherwise identical to the 7.65 mm Borchardt.
 The Mauser was one of the first self-loading pistols used extensively in battle, notably the Second Boer War of 1899–1902.
-These pistols were made in 7.63 mm Mauser, or 9×25 mm Mauser, along with some models eventually being made in 9 mm Parabellum and a small number in .45 ACP for China.
+These pistols were made in 7.63 mm Mauser, or 9×25mm Mauser, along with some models eventually being made in 9 mm Parabellum and a small number in .45 ACP for China.